Katsutoshii/JPCFG/README.md

 Japanese Probabilistic Context Free Grammar

-Requires: Python 3
+Requires: Python 3.6

+To install all dependencies, run `pip install -r requirements.txt` from the root.

 ## Usage instructions

-Run all files from the root of this directory.

-Make sure that the `src` directory is added to the Python Path.
-(In PyCharm, right-click and select "Mark as sources root").
-Alternatively, run `set PYTHONPATH=./src` or `export PYTHONPATH=./src` in the terminal when at the root of this project.
+The program should be run as follows from the root directory `JPCFG`:

 Run `python src/main.py pcfg` to test the PCFG on the Aozora corpus.

 Run `python src/main.py seg` to test the Segmenter on the Aozora corpus.

 Run `python src/main.py full` to test both.

+See `data/out.txt` for lots of evidence of the program running and creating parse trees.